 In the case of the COVID-19 crisis, the landscape has changed very quickly.
 With so many events being forced to cancel in such a short timeframe, the question of refunds has instantly become the first thing on most racers’ minds.
 This makes it extremely difficult to shield an event with even the best and most thoroughly-written refund policies, in the exact type of situation those policies were written for in the first place.

 “Why can’t I just get a refund?”
 “Such-and-such race gave me one.”
 “Isn’t all our money just sitting in your bank account?”
-In the face of this pressure, race organizers are being forced to make brutally critical decisions in a 1 or 2 week time period, for an event that they’ve likely invested several months of their time and money into.
+In the face of this pressure, race organizers are being forced to make brutally critical decisions, for an event that they’ve likely invested several months to a year of their time and money into.
 Take a stand in the best interests of your financial well-being and face the wrath of your customer base, or bite the bullet and risk taking what could potentially be an event or business-ending loss.
 Trust me - there is no right answer.